baAlex/Nara/README.md

  - Ninja
  - Git

-On Ubuntu (and most Posix variants) *Mesa* provide the OpenGL implementation, so you can install all dependencies with:
+On Ubuntu you can install all dependencies with:
 ```
-sudo apt install libglfw3-dev portaudio19-dev libgles2-mesa-dev python3 pkg-config ninja-build git
+sudo apt install libglfw3-dev portaudio19-dev python3 pkg-config ninja-build git
 ```

 And don't forget the `git submodule` steps when cloning the repo.